SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started.md

 tags: []
 ---

-Prophecy offers a low-code development environment for Spark and SQL.
+Prophecy offers a low-code development environment for Spark and SQL and interfaces with multiple execution engines.
-Connect to multiple execution engines!
 Snowflake and Databricks are a two great options to get started.

 ![SupportedEngines](./img/SupportedEngines.png)

 ## Snowflake

 Snowflake is supported by connecting to an existing Snowflake Warehouse directly.

 ## Databricks